Pecan Bacterial Leaf Scorch

 Pecan bacterial leaf scorch has been identified in over 30 cultivars as well as in native and seedling trees.
 Susceptibility varies across cultivar, and in mixed plantings, disease tends to occur in and spread to the most susceptible cultivars first.
 While pecan bacterial leaf scorch tends to occur less often in some cultivars than others, no resistant cultivars have been identified.
 Table 1 shows a list of cultivars in which this disease has been identified in naturally infected orchard trees or in test trees resulting from mechanical (needle) inoculation with the pathogen.
 Additionally, seedlings of the pecan cultivars or selections Apache, Curtis, Elliot, Moore, Riverside, Stuart, and VC1-68 that are used as rootstocks were also able to be infected with the pathogen and develop disease following mechanical (needle) inoculation (Sanderlin 2015).

 Symptoms of pecan bacterial leaf scorch typically appear from late spring into fall and typically increase in intensity during the summer.
-The leaflets turn tan to brown at the tips with discoloration and tissue desiccation that progress toward the base of the leaflet.
+The leaflets turn tan to brown at the tips with discoloration and tissue desiccation that progress toward the base of the leaflet (Figure 1A).
 One or more leaflets on a compound leaf may exhibit these symptoms, and, sometimes, leaflets on only one side of the rachis (leaf stem) may exhibit these symptoms.
-In time, symptomatic leaflets will fall (abscise) from the rachis, leaving a bare rachis attached to the branch.
+In time, symptomatic leaflets will fall (abscise) from the rachis, leaving a bare rachis attached to the branch (Figure 1B).
 Eventually, the empty rachis will also abscise from the tree.

 Symptoms of new infections in mature trees often appear near the tops of trees in new growth.
-Depending on the extent of the infection, symptoms may be observed on only one or a few limbs of a tree or throughout the entire tree.
+Depending on the extent of the infection, symptoms may be observed on only one or a few limbs of a tree or throughout the entire tree (Figure 2).
 Symptoms are typically expressed every year in an infected tree.

 Pecan scorch mites, other diseases, some nutritional disorders, and drought conditions can also cause scorch symptoms that may be mistaken for pecan bacterial leaf scorch.
 Careful examination of pecan leaves with a magnifying lens can reveal the presence of scorch mites.
 Drought is more difficult to confirm as a diagnosis.
 Many university diagnostic labs have the tools necessary to test pecan tissue to confirm a pecan bacterial leaf scorch diagnosis.
 Samples sent for diagnosis should consist of 10–15 compound leaves showing symptoms of scorch.
 This service is free in some states; in other states, there may be a small fee per sample.
 Contact your local county Extension agent or your university diagnostic lab for more information.